Why Paper Note-Taking is Still Better for School Than iPad Notes

 Low Upfront Cost

 On the other hand, with analog note-taking, you only need a pen and a notebook.
-You can get other accessories, such as a highlighter, a pencil, a marker, and so on.
+You can get additional accessories, such as a highlighter, a pencil, a marker, and so on.
 But even if you do get all of them, the total price will likely still be lower than an iPad and its accessories.

 No Battery Needed